 Signaling events initiated in response to β-hydroxybutyrate or nicotinic acid binding to GPR109A on adipocytes or macrophages.
 During periods of fasting, hepatic ketone synthesis increases and the released β-butyrate binds to GPR109A on adipocytes triggering activation of the receptor-associated Gi-type G-protein which then inhibits the activity of adenylate cyclase (AC).
 Inhibition of AC leads to reduced HSL-mediated release of fatty acids from diacylglycerides.
 Nicotinic acid binding to GPR109A on adipocytes also leads to reduced fatty acid release.
 The reduced release of adipose tissue fatty acids leads to decreased synthesis and release of VLDL by the liver.
 It is this effect of nicotinic acid that contributes to the antidyslipidemic action of this drug.
 The GPR109A receptor on macrophages is also activated by nicotinic acid but this effect contributes to the undesired side-effets of nicotinic acid therapy.
 Within macrophages, GPR109A activation results in increased activation of PLA2 leading to increased arachidonic acid delivery to COX and increased production of the pro-inflammatory eicosanoids PGE2 and PGD2.
 The release of these eicosanoids causes increased cutaneous vasodilation resulting in the typical flushing and burning pain response to nicotinic acid therapy.

 Gemfibrozil (Lopid®), Fenofibrate (TriCor®): These compounds (called fibrates) are derivatives of fibric acid and although used clinically since the 1930's were only recently discovered to exert some of their lipid-lowering effects via the activation of peroxisome proliferation.
-Specifically, the fibrates were found to be activators of the peroxisome proliferator-activated receptor-α (PPAR-α) class of proteins that are classified as co-activators.
+Specifically, the fibrates were found to be activators of the peroxisome proliferator-activated receptor-α (PPAR-α) class of proteins that are classified as nuclear receptor co-activators.
 The naturally occurring ligands for PPAR-α are leukotriene B4 (LTB4, see the Lipid Synthesis page), unsaturated fatty acids and oxidized components of VLDLs and LDLs.
 The PPARs interact with another receptor family called the retinoid X receptors (RXRs) that bind 9-cis-retinoic acid.
 Activation of PPARs results in modulation of the expression of genes involved in lipid metabolism.
 In addition the PPARs modulate carbohydrate metabolism and adipose tissue differentiation.
 Fibrates result in the activation of PPAR-α in liver and muscle.
 In the liver this leads to increased β-oxidation of fatty acids, thereby decreasing the liver's secretion of triglyceride- and cholesterol-rich VLDLs, as well as increased clearance of chylomicron remnants, increased levels of HDLs and increased lipoprotein lipase activity which in turn promotes rapid VLDL turnover.

 Cholestyramine or colestipol (resins): These compounds are nonabsorbable resins that bind bile acids which are then not reabsorbed by the liver but excreted.
 The drop in hepatic reabsorption of bile acids releases a feedback inhibitory mechanism that had been inhibiting bile acid synthesis.
 As a result, a greater amount of cholesterol is converted to bile acids to maintain a steady level in circulation.
 Additionally, the synthesis of LDL receptors increases to allow increased cholesterol uptake for bile acid synthesis, and the overall effect is a reduction in plasma cholesterol.
 This treatment is ineffective in homozygous FH patients, since they are completely deficient in LDL receptors.